DavidEncrypted/openalex-mcp-server/README.md

 - Find the most influential papers on transformer models published since 2020 and summarize how the architecture has evolved
 - Find papers co-authored by researchers at MIT and Stanford

+My favorite AI agent for this is cline: https://github.com/cline/cline

 ## Features

 This server exposes the following MCP tools for interacting with OpenAlex works: